discordjs/guide/guide/command-handling/adding-features.md

 };
 ```

-You're going to need your prefix variable a couple times inside this command, so make sure to require that at the very top of the file (outside of the `module.exports` bit).
+You're going to need your prefix variable a couple of times inside this command, so make sure to require that at the very top of the file (outside of the `module.exports` bit).

 ```js
 const { prefix } = require('../config.json');